 Irish Organ Donation Statistics 2015

 There was a small increase in organ transplants in 2015, up six from the 2014 figure of 251 but still well below the 2013 figure of 294.
-Last year there were 81 deceased donors and 33 living kidney donors.
-These figures were released in early January, 2016.
+In 2015 there were 81 deceased donors and 33 living kidney donors.

 In 2014 the number of organ donors in Ireland dropped by a quarter, making it one of the worst in recent years for organ donations.
 The lowest figure for donations from deceased donors in recent years was in 2010 with only 58 donors.